-Methods and results: 218 patients with a CTO who underwent CMR between 2013-2018 were included.
-A concomitant collateral connection (CC) score 2 and Rentrop grade 3 defined well-developed collaterals in 146 (67%) patients, whereas lower CC scores or Rentrop grades characterized poorly-developed collaterals.
-Dysfunctional myocardium (<3mm segmental wall thickening (SWT)) and ≤50% late gadolinium enhancement defined viability.
+Methods and results: A total of 218 patients with a CTO who underwent CMR between 2013 and 2018 were included.
+A concomitant collateral connection (CC) score 2 and Rentrop grade 3 defined well-developed collaterals in 146 (67%) patients, whereas lower CC scores or Rentrop grades characterised poorly developed collaterals.
+Dysfunctional myocardium (<3 mm segmental wall thickening [SWT]) and ≤50% late gadolinium enhancement (LGE) defined viability.
 Extensive scar (LGE >50%) was observed in only 5% of CTO segments.
-In the CTO territory, SWT was higher (3.72±1.51 vs. 3.05±1.60mm, p<0.01) and extent of scar was lower (7.0 [0.1-16.7] vs. 13.1% [2.8-22.2], p=0.048) in patients having well-developed vs. poorly-developed collaterals.
-Viability was more prevalent in CTO segments among patients with poorly-developed vs. well-developed collaterals (44% vs. 30% of segments, p<0.01), predominantly due to higher prevalence of dysfunctional myocardium (51% vs. 34% of segments, p<0.01) in the poorly-developed collateral group.
+In the CTO territory, SWT was greater (3.72±1.51 vs 3.05±1.60 mm, p<0.01) and the extent of scar was less (7.0 [0.1-16.7] vs 13.1% [2.8-22.2], p=0.048) in patients having well-developed versus poorly developed collaterals.
+Viability was more prevalent in CTO segments among patients with poorly developed versus well-developed collaterals (44% vs 30% of segments, p<0.01), predominantly due to a higher prevalence of dysfunctional myocardium (51% vs 34% of segments, p<0.01) in the poorly developed collateral group.

 Conclusions: The infarcted area in myocardium subtended by a CTO is generally limited.
 Well-developed collaterals are associated with less myocardial scar and enhanced preserved function.
-However, viability was regularly present in patients with poorly-developed collaterals.
+However, viability was regularly present in patients with poorly developed collaterals.

 Visual summary.
 CMR-derived viability with potential for functional recovery is regularly present in myocardium supplied by poorly developed collaterals in patients with a CTO.